 On one hand, the fashion retailer is spot on in the sense that traditional loyalty approaches often fail to address certain business goals.

-However, the substitute service offered by ASOS – which is a subscription-based delivery service – might lack the same retention power in the longer run.
+However, the substitute ASOS reward scheme – which is a subscription-based delivery service – might lack the same retention power in the longer run.
 I have no doubt that the way forward is by implementing solutions like Recognition Loyalty, which is highly personalized and goes beyond transactions to engage customers.

 Goodbye A-List, Welcome ASOS Premier

 So what happened behind the scenes?
-A-List, the long-standing loyalty program of ASOS was meant to incentivize purchases using a transaction-centric loyalty system.
+A-List, the long-standing ASOS loyalty scheme was meant to incentivize purchases using a transaction-centric loyalty system.

-For every £1 spent, customers received 5 points, which they could use to get into higher tiers and unlock access to numerous rewards, such as discounts, competition entries and prize drawings.
-A-List was highly popular among members, proven by the uproar on social media that followed the announcement of the program’s closure.
+For every £1 spent, customers received 5 ASOS points, which they could use to get into higher tiers and unlock access to numerous rewards, such as discounts, competition entries and prize drawings.
+ASOS membership was highly popular among customers, proven by the uproar on social media that followed the announcement of the program’s closure.

 At first the public attributed the cancellation – falsely – to the dwindling popularity of reward schemes.
 However, it quickly turned out that A-List was sacrificed in order to give a leg-up to ASOS’s other customer retention project.